trychlos/pwix-notes/README.md

     Returns a SimpleSchema instance which describe the schema to be added to the collection.

-    Can provide a `field` name, which defaults to the corresponding configured value.
+    Accepts a `field` name, which defaults to the corresponding configured value.

     Available both on the client and the server.